ApiLogicServer/Docs/docs/DevOps-Containers-Deploy.md

-[Containers](../DevOps-Containers){:target="_blank" rel="noopener"} are a best practice for deployment, *and* offer several advantables for development.
+[Containers](../DevOps-Containers){:target="_blank" rel="noopener"} are a best practice for deployment, *and* offer several advantages for development.
 This outlines a typical scenario for deploying API Logic Server projects to Azure.

 This tutorial presumes you've already `push`ed an image, here called `apilogicserver/docker_api_logic_project:latest`.